"This is our calling: to heal wounds, to bind what is broken, to bring home those who are lost."

 -- St. Francis of Assisi

-One hundred years ago, six Franciscan sisters set sail for America from France.
+Over one hundred years ago, six Franciscan Sisters set sail for America from France.
 They came with meager personal belongings and very little money, enduring personal hardships and cultural barriers on a mission to bring health and spiritual wholeness to the sick and needy of Louisiana.
 Their efforts formed the foundation for the mission of the Franciscan Missionaries of Our Lady in the region today.

 FMOL Celebrate 100 Years